 But if you really need this to be a pantry meal, you can absolutely swap in a few tablespoons of tomato paste or around 1 cup (140ml) of passata (pureed tomatoes).
 It’s not my favorite way, but it’s certainly not bad!

-How to Serve your dal
+How to Serve your Dal

-- Topped with paneer or tofu skewers
+- Top with paneer or tofu skewers, or spiced roasted vegetables.

 Making Ahead and Storing